azouaoui-med/react-pro-sidebar/README.md

 ## Using React Router

-We provide compatibility with [React Router](https://reactrouter.com/en/main) using `routerLink` prop
+You can make use of the `component` prop to integrate [React Router](https://reactrouter.com/en/main) link

 **Example Usage**